Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Experiments

-In this section, we investigate the performance of the approaches with different fitness functions.
-We start by describing the experimental setting and chance-constrained knapsack instances.
-Then we compare results to the Chebyshev inequality and Chernoff bound of the (1+1) EA and GSEMO.
+In this section, we first compare the results obtained by using deterministic approaches, (1+1)~EA and GSEMO, and investigate the performance of these approaches with different surrogate functions of the chance constraint.
+We describe the experimental design and the chance-constrained knapsack problem instances in the next subsection.